cookie2/Final_Project_Programming/README.md

 # 0. Check if you have installed python3.
 If not, installed it.

-# 1. Make sure you have installed all packages.
+# 1. Make sure you have installed all the packages.
 ## Which package you should install, please refer to "requirements.txt".
 ## If not, follow this:
 	windows: